-SASB Indicators Location in Report-Response Energy Management 1) Total energy consumed, (2) percentage grid electricity, (3) percentage renewable FB-RN- 130a.1 Emissions, Renewable Energy, Appendix Water Management 1) Total water withdrawn, (2) total water consumed, percentage of each in regions with High or extremely High Baseline Water Stress FB-RN- 140a.1 Water, Appendix Food & Packaging Waste Management 1) Total amount of waste, (2) percentage food waste, and (3) percentage diverted FB-RN- 150a.1 Waste Management, Appendix 1) Total weight of packaging, (2) percentage made from recycled and/or renewable materials, and 3) percentage that is recyclable, reusable, and/or compostable FB-RN- 150a.2 Waste Management, Materials, Appendix Food Safety 1) Percentage of restaurants inspected by a food safety oversight body, (2) percentage receiving ritical violations FB-RN- 250a.1 Food & Animals, Food Safety Overview, Food Safety in the Restaurant ) Number of recalls issued and (2) total amount of food product recalled FB-RN- 250a.2 Food Safety Overview, Ingredient Traceability umber of confirmed foodborne illness outbreaks, percentage resulting in U.S. Centers for Disease ontrol and Prevention (CDC) investigation FB-RN- 250a.3 Chipotle was not linked to any multistate foodborne illness outbreaks in 2024.
-Nutritional Content ) Percentage of meal options consistent with national dietary guidelines and (2) revenue from nese options FB-RN- 260a.1 All nutritional information is available on our website www.chipotle.com/nutrition-calculator 1) Percentage of children's meal options consistent with national dietary guidelines for children and 2) revenue from these options FB-RN- 260a.2 All nutritional information is available on our website www.chipotle.com/nutrition-calculator umber of advertising impressions made on children, percentage promoting products that meet ational dietary guidelines for children FB-RN- 260a.3 Marketing & Communications abor Practices ) Voluntary and (2) involuntary turnover rate for restaurant employees FB-RN- 310a.1 Appendix ) Average hourly wage, by region and (2) percentage of restaurant employees earning minimum age, by region FB-RN- 310a.2 Employee Overview, Appendix otal amount of monetary losses as a result of legal proceedings associated with (1) labor law olations and (2) employment discrimination FB-RN- 310a.3 2024 10-K. For more information, please visit https://ir.chipotle.com/investor-overview Supply Chain Management & Food Sourcing ercentage of food purchased that (1) meets environmental and social sourcing standards and (2) certified to third-party environmental and/or social standards FB-RN- 430a.1 2024 Highlights, Food & Animals Goals and Commitments, Food with Integrity, Verification ercentage of (1) eggs that originated from a cage-free environment and (2) pork that was oduced without the use of gestation crates FB-RN- 430a.2 Food with Integrity, Meat & Dairy Standards.
-We do not purchase eggs. iscussion of strategy to manage environmental and social risks within the supply chain, including nimal welfare FB-RN- 430a.3 Food with Integrity, Supply Chain Management, Meat & Dairy Standards, Verification, Ingredient Traceability Activity Metrics lumber of (1) company-owned and (2) franchise restaurants FB-RN- 000.A 2024 10-k.
-For more information, please visit https://ir.chipotle.com/investor-overview umber of employees at (1) company-owned and (2) franchise locations FB-RN- 000.B About This Report, Who We Are, Appendix.
-2024 10-k.
-For more information, please visit https://ir.chipotle.com/inveoverview
+SASB Indicators Location in R Energy Management (1) Total energy consumed, (2) percentage grid electricity, (3) percentage renewable FB-RN- 130a.1 Emissions, Renewable Energy, A Water Management (1) Total water withdrawn, (2) total water consumed, percentage of each in regions with High or Extremely High Baseline Water Stress FB-RN- 140a.1 Water, Appendix Food & Packaging Waste Management (1) Total amount of waste, (2) percentage food waste, and (3) percentage diverted FB-RN- 150a.1 Waste Management, Appendix (1) Total weight of packaging, (2) percentage made from recycled and/or renewable materials, and(3) percentage that is recyclable, reusable, and/or compostable FB-RN- 150a.2 Waste Management, Materials, A Food Safety (1) Percentage of restaurants inspected by a food safety oversight body, (2) percentage receiving critical violations FB-RN- 250a.1 Food & Animals, Food Safety Ov (1) Number of recalls issued and (2) total amount of food product recalled FB-RN- 250a.2 Food Safety Overview, Ingredien Number of confirmed foodborne illness outbreaks, percentage resulting in U.S. Centers for Disease Control and Prevention (CDC) investigation FB-RN- 250a.3 Chipotle was not linked to any m Nutritional Content (1) Percentage of meal options consistent with national dietary guidelines and (2) revenue from these options FB-RN- 260a.1 All nutritional information is availa (1) Percentage of children's meal options consistent with national dietary guidelines for children and (2) revenue from these options FB-RN- 260a.2 All nutritional information is available Number of advertising impressions made on children, percentage promoting products that meet national dietary guidelines for children FB-RN- 260a.3 Marketing & Communications Labor Practices (1) Voluntary and (2) involuntary turnover rate for restaurant employees FB-RN- 310a.1 Appendix (1) Average hourly wage, by region and (2) percentage of restaurant employees earning minimum wage, by region FB-RN- 310a.2 Employee Overview, Appendix Total amount of monetary losses as a result of legal proceedings associated with (1) labor law violations and (2) employment discrimination FB-RN- 310a.3 2024 10-K. For more information Supply Chain Management & Food Sourcing Percentage of food purchased that (1) meets environmental and social sourcing standards and (2) is certified to third-party environmental and/or social standards FB-RN- 430a.1 2024 Highlights, Food & Animals Percentage of (1) eggs that originated from a cage-free environment and (2) pork that was produced without the use of gestation crates FB-RN- 430a.2 Food with Integrity, Meat & Dairy Discussion of strategy to manage environmental and social risks within the supply chain, including animal welfare FB-RN- 430a.3 Food with Integrity, Supply Chair Activity Metrics Number of (1) company-owned and (2) franchise restaurants FB-RN- 000.A 2024 10-k.
+For more information Number of employees at (1) company-owned and (2) franchise locations FB-RN- 000.B About This Report, Who We Are overview